Spinach and Mushroom Stuffed Shells

 While your pasta is cooking, take a skillet sauté onions and mushrooms for about 2 minutes, then add the fresh spinach.
 Salt and pepper veggies.
-Once the spinach cooks down and onions are translucent.
+Once the spinach cooks down and the onions are translucent.
 Sprinkle the flour evenly and mix it into the mixture.

 Taking a whisk, begin slowly adding just 1/2 cup of the milk and 1/2 cup of the cream.
 Let it simmer slowly whisking as it thickens, once it appears thicker, slowly whisk in the wine.

 As it simmers, grate the garlic over the pan (or add pre-prepped finely minced garlic if you don’t have a hand grater).
 The sauce should be thick but still creamy.
-Set sauce aside while you stuff the shells and place inside a baking dish.
+Set sauce aside while you stuff the shells and place them inside a baking dish.